Opuntia

+In places where they have been introduced outside their native range, some species in the genus Opuntia behave as aggressive invasive species.

 Description

 O. ficus-indica is a large, trunk-forming, segmented cactus that may grow to 5-7 m with a crown of over 3 m in diameter and a trunk diameter of 1 m.
 Cladodes (large pads) are green to blue-green, bearing few spines up to 2.5 cm or may be spineless.
 Prickly pears typically grow with flat, rounded cladodes (also called platyclades) containing large, smooth, fixed spines and small, hairlike prickles called glochids that readily adhere to skin or hair, then detach from the plant.
-The flowers are typically large, axillary, solitary, bisexual, and epiperigynous, with a perianth consisting of distinct, spirally arranged tepals and a hypanthium.
+The flowers are typically large, axillary, solitary, bisexual, and epigynous, with a perianth consisting of distinct, spirally arranged tepals and a hypanthium.
 The stamens are numerous and in spiral or whorled clusters, and the gynoecium has numerous inferior ovaries per carpel.
 Placentation is parietal, and the fruit is a berry with arillate seeds.
-Prickly pear species can vary greatly in habit; most are shrubs, but some, such as Opuntia galapageia of the Galápagos, are trees.
+Prickly pear species can vary greatly in habit; most are shrubs, but some, such as O. galapageia of the Galápagos, are trees.